Is Senior Fellowship for you?

-Senior Fellowship of the Higher Education Academy is awarded to professionals who demonstrate they meet the criteria of Descriptor 3 (D3) of the UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education.
+Senior Fellowship is awarded to professionals who demonstrate they meet the criteria of Descriptor 3 (D3) of the UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education.

-By applying to be a Senior Fellow of the Higher Education Academy you will present a thorough understanding of effective approaches to teaching and learning support as a key contribution to high quality student learning.
+By applying to be a Senior Fellow of HEA you will present a thorough understanding of effective approaches to teaching and learning support as a key contribution to high quality student learning.
 You should be able to provide evidence of:

 - Successful engagement across all five Areas of Activity;

 - Appropriate knowledge and understanding across all aspects of Core Knowledge;

 - A commitment to all the Professional Values;

 - Successful engagement in appropriate teaching practices related to the Areas of Activity;